Skip to main contentIBM ST4SD

 oc apply -f https://raw.githubusercontent.com/st4sd/st4sd-olm/main/examples/deploy.yaml

-instructions to configure and install.
-For comprehensive details on customizing ST4SD deployments using `helm` post-installation see https://github.com/st4sd/st4sd-deployment.
+Then follow our instructions to configure and install.
+For comprehensive details on customizing ST4SD deployments using helm post-installation see https://github.com/st4sd/st4sd-deployment.

 Install on Classic HPC